wolfgangj/bone-lisp/README.md

 Explicit regions are both very simple and very fast, but how far can one get with them?
 I want to find out, so I am developing this interpreter.

-Bone Lisp could maybe become useful for soft real-time systems (e.g. as a scripting language for games), some kinds of multi-threaded servers and embedded systems.
+A language like Bone Lisp could maybe become useful for soft real-time systems (e.g. as a scripting language for games), some kinds of multi-threaded servers and maybe even embedded systems with enough memory.

 ## Status